Consumer edition active

 • People usually have a discharge from the penis or vagina and may need to urinate more frequently and urgently.

-• Microscopic examination, culture, or DNA tests of a sample of vaginal or penile discharge or DNA tests of urine can detect the infection.
+• Culture or tests of the bacteria's genetic material using a sample of urine or of discharge from the genitals, rectum, or throat can detect the infection.

 • Antibiotics can cure the infection, but resistance to the antibiotics used to treat gonorrhea is becoming more common.